 For the 2018 elections, aspiring independent candidates had until Oct.
 9 to register their intent to run with the INE.
 However, because of the Sept.
 9 earthquake in Mexico City, the deadline was extended to Oct.
 14. A total of 86 candidates had registered their intention to run, with eight candidates declared ineligible to run for failing to meet some requirements as of Oct.
 18. In addition, 38 candidates are in the process of substantiating their compliance with elections rules, and 40 candidates have received permission to begin collecting signatures as of midnight on Oct.
 16. For up-to-date information on how many signatures each independent candidate has collected, visit http://interactivo.eluniversal.com.mx/2017/independientes-firmas/ (Spanish).

-Jaime Rodríguez Calderón
+Jaime Rodriguez Calderón

-Margarita Zavala is an independent presidential candidate and former first lady of Mexico.
+Margarita Zavala is the former first lady of Mexico.
 She initially sought the National Action Party’s (PAN) nomination until September 2017, when the party announced that it would form a coalition with the PRD and Movimiento Ciudadano.
 The wife of former President Felipe Calderón, Zavala holds a bachelor's degree in law from the Escuela Libre de Derecho of Mexico.
 She also has held teaching positions at the Iberoamerican University and Asuncion Institute and worked for several law firms early in her career before turning to politics, becoming an active member of PAN.
 Zavala was a member of the Federal District’s Legislative Assembly from 1994 to 1997 and of the Chamber of Deputies from 2003 to 2006.
 She also advocated for the creation of the National Institute of Women (Inmujeres).

 Zavala announced her candidacy for the upcoming presidential race on June 14, 2015, via a video posted on various social media outlets.
 On October 6, 2017, Zavala announced that she would be leaving the PAN, arguing that its alliance with the PRD and Movimiento Ciudadano precluded her candidacy and that the party’s leadership was seeking to impede her nomination.
 She registered with the National Electoral Institute (INE) as an independent candidate on Oct.
 12, 2017.